gordonturner/reflector-health-grafana/src/README.md

 Remove any remaining comments before publishing as these may be displayed on Grafana.com -->

-# Dangerboard Activity Summary
+# Reflector Health Activity Summary

-Displays the apple watch activity summary from the dangerboard api.
+Displays the apple watch activity summary from the Reflector Health api.